ErikBjare/KnowTree/README.md

 [Arbital](https://arbital.com/) is an example of a wiki with some fresh ideas.

 Update 3: Googled around, [found this (Swedish)](https://magisterfalk.wordpress.com/tag/kunskapstrad/) which was interesting.
+Another datapoint to the claim that there's no such thing as a new idea.
+I should gather info from that blogger.

 # Requirements